wireapp/wire-webapp/README.md

 ### Development

 1. Run `yarn start` and Wire's web app will be available at: https://localhost:8081/auth/
-1. Use a browser with disabled web security (`−−disable−web−security` in Chrome) to circumvent CORS issues when connecting to our backend from localhost

-#### Bypass Chrome's security restrictions for local development:

-1. Add the following entries to your hosts file: `127.0.0.1 local.wire.com` (to connect with production backend) and `127.0.0.1 local.zinfra.io` (to connect with staging backend)
+1. Add the following entries to your hosts file (macOS / Linux: `/etc/hosts`, Windows 10: `%WINDIR%\system32\drivers\etc\hosts`):
+   - `127.0.0.1 local.wire.com` (to connect with production backend)
+   - `127.0.0.1 local.zinfra.io` (to connect with staging backend)
-1. Restart your Chrome browser with flags: `--disable-web-security --ignore-certificate-errors --user-data-dir=...`
+1. Use Chrome or Firefox with the following settings:
-1. Run `yarn start`

-Host file location:

-- On macOS / Linux the hosts file can be found at: `/etc/hosts`
-- On Windows 10 the hosts file can be found at: `%WINDIR%\system32\drivers\etc\hosts`
+   - custom user data directory to not mess up your usual browser configuration
+     - Chrome: add `--user-data-dir=<path>` to the start parameters
+     - Firefox: add `--profile <path>` to the start parameters
+   - disabled [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to circumvent issues when connecting to our backend from localhost
+     - Chrome: add `--disable-web-security` to the start parameters
+     - Firefox: install the [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) plugin
+   - disabled [`SameSite`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite) attribute to allow cross-site cookies
+     - Chrome: add `--disable-features=SameSiteByDefaultCookies` to the start parameters
+     - Firefox: Go to `about:config` and make sure you have the following settings:
+       - `network.cookie.sameSite.laxByDefault: false`
+       - `network.cookie.sameSite.noneRequiresSecure: false`
+   - ignored certificate errors (optional, also see [Install the self-signed certificate](#install-the-self-signed-certificate))
+     - Chrome: add `--ignore-certificate-errors` to the start parameters
+     - Firefox:
+       1. Go to Edit > Preferences > Privacy & Security
+       2. Uncheck the checkbox for "Query OCSP responder servers to confirm the current validity of certificates"

+#### Install the self-signed certificate

-Optional: If your browser does not trust the certificate from "local.wire.com" or "local.zinfra.io":
+If you would like your browser to trust the certificate from "local.wire.com" or "local.zinfra.io":

 1. Download [mkcert](https://github.com/FiloSottile/mkcert/releases/latest)
-1. Set `CAROOT` env variable to `./server/certificate`
+1. Set the `CAROOT` environment variable to `<WebApp Dir>/server/certificate`
 1. Run `mkcert -install`

 ## Testing